China urges Libya to protect investments

 WELCOME OR NOT?

-By Tuesday, the Libyan embassy in Beijing had switched to using the red, black and green flag favored by the rebels.
+By Tuesday, the Libyan embassy in Beijing had switched to using the red, black and green flag favoured by the rebels.
 Any staff inside were not picking up phone calls.

 "Even if Chinese companies fail to sign oil contracts with new Libyan government, there is not much impact on China's crude imports," said a Beijing-based industry official who spoke on condition of anonymity.